 Salting Out

 Thanks very much for reading my article.
-I hope you enjoyed it and now understand how to use salt in your bait to catch more carp than ever.
+I hope you enjoyed it and now understand how to use salt in your bait to catch more fish than ever.
 It truly does work; just be sure to use the right salt and to use it responsibly.
-Please share the article with your carp fishing buddies and take a look at some of our other spice-related bait articles.
+Please share the article with your carp fishing buddies and look at some of our other spice-related bait articles.

 We also cover everything in depth, including utilising garlic or chilli powder as an effective part of your bait for successful fishing.